cybertaxonomy/utis-webapp/README.md

 ### `excludedClients`

-    -DexcludedClients=[clientIDs comma separated]
+    -DexcludedClients=[Client class simple names comma separated]

-The client adapters identified by their clientID will be disabled.
+The client adapters identified by their simple class name will be disabled.
 See `org.bgbm.utis.controller.UtisController` line 9ff for implementation details.

 e.g:

-    -DexcludedClients=eunis,gbif,plazi
+    -DexcludedClients=EUNIS_Client,GBIFBackboneClient,PlaziClient

-will disable the named clients "eunis,gbif,plazi" which have time and cpu consuming startup phases.
+will disable the named clients "EUNIS_Client,GBIFBackboneClient,PlaziClient" which have time and cpu consuming startup phases.

 ### `skipStoreUpdating`